BPA-CSIRO-Workshops/btp-orchestration-metagenomics/README.md

 More information about the NeCTAR Research Cloud is available on its [website][nectar-rc].
 Information about NeCTAR availability zones is available on this [page][nectar-azs].

-First thing to do is to clone the BTP workshop repository and its submodules.
+First thing to do is to clone the BTP workshop repository and its submodules:
-Clone the BPA-CSIRO BTP NGS Workshop repository:
 <!-- WORKSHOP DYNAMIC -->
 ```
 git clone --recursive https://github.com/BPA-CSIRO-Workshops/btp-workshop-ngs.git